 One of U.S. Bank’s major drawbacks is its prepayment penalty — also called an early closure fee.
 If you pay off your car within the first year, you will face a fee equal to 1 percent of your original loan amount, with the maximum fee set at $100.
 This is an uncommon fee for auto loans, which means U.S. Bank is one of the few lenders where you have to worry about it.

-It may not be an issue if you don’t plan on paying your loan off within the first year.
+It may not be an issue if you don’t plan to repay your loan within the first year.
 And if you want to maximize your interest savings, the 12-month minimum term offered by U.S. Bank is better than PenFed’s 36-month minimum.
 While monthly payments will be higher, interest has less time to accrue.
 Combined with its rate discount, U.S. Bank is a good choice if you want to be done paying off your loan within a year or two.

 Additionally, if you want to take out your loan and make payments in person, you’re more likely to find a U.S. Bank location close to home than a PenFed branch.
-U.S. Bank has many more branch locations in many more states than PenFed does.
+U.S. Bank has many more branch locations in many states than PenFed.

 Compare more lenders before applying